joshuapatel/PewDiePie/README.md

 I made this bot because I was very intrigued into the PewDiePie vs T-Series war.
 I wanted to do my part and make a bot.

-## How do I get authorized for the subgap command?

-You do not need to get authorized for this command anymore.
-Simply run `p.subgap` in your subgap channel and it should work.
-You can change the channels being compared by running `p.setup`.

 ## How should I run the bot?

 I strongly recommend that you [invite the bot](https://discordapp.com/oauth2/authorize?client_id=500868806776979462&scope=bot&permissions=338717761).
 Nevertheless, here are the instructions.